Madelene/100-days-of-code/log.md

 ### Day 60: February 27, 2018 Tuesday

 ** Today's Progress**:
-- Presented my coding challenge to BrightGauge and got an OFFER!
+- Presented my coding challenge to BrightGauge and got an OFFER! (and accepted the offer)

 **Thoughts:**
 - So so so so so happy!